 The surname Karn was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing, where the "family claim descent from Ithel, King of Ghent, now Monmouthshire.
 Thomas o'r Gare, youngest son of Ithel, King of Ghent, was brought up at one of his father's seats called Pencarne (from pen, the head, and carne, a rock, a heap of stones), whence he was named Game, which continues the surname of the family."

-Important Dates for the Karn family
+Early History of the Karn family

 This web page shows only a small excerpt of our Karn research.
 Another 117 words (8 lines of text) covering the years 156 and 1561 are included under the topic Early Karn History in all our PDF Extended History products and printed products wherever possible.